equinix/terraform-provider-equinix/docs/data-sources/metro.md

 * `code` - The code of the metro
 * `country` - The country of the metro
 * `name` - The name of the metro
+* `capacity` - (Optional) Ensure that queried metro has capacity for specified number of given plans
+  - `plan` - device plan to check
+  - `quantity` - number of device to check